mhagger/git-imerge/README.md

 `git-imerge` is released as open-source software under the GNU General Public License (GPL), version 2 or later.
 See file `COPYING` for more information.

+## Alternatives

+* [mergify](https://github.com/brooksdavis/mergify): merge changes from a branch one commit at a time

 ## References